 Steve is from Barry in South Wales where he started his musical career in 1978 playing in local rock and club groups in Barry and then at the Barry Jazz and Improvisation Summer School, where he met and was inspired by Tony Oxley, Evan Parker, Alan Holdsworth, Phil Wachsman, Trevor Thomkins, Roy Babington, Keith Tippet, Fred Van Hove, Peter Brotzmann and many other great musicians.
 It was a life changing experience.

 He started a jazz club in Barry in a big hotel which became well known in Wales and soon after a Friday night rock club at the same venue.
-After turning professional in 1980 he left Wales for Paris in Early 1981 which was a fantastic cultural and learning experience.
-During his time in Paris Steve First played in a rock n roll group and later in the rock group Splat with Goffo and Joe Hamilton..
-He also began performing solo and performed theater with Italian Artiste dancer/sculptor Loredana Celi.
+After turning professional in 1980 he left Wales for Paris in 1981 which was a fantastic cultural and learning experience.
+During his time in Paris Steve first played in a rock ‘n’ roll group and later in the rock group Splat with Goffo and Joe Hamilton..
+He also began performing solo and performed theatre with Italian Artiste dancer/sculptor Loredana Celi.
 Steve learnt a lot from Loredana about working with visual and movement.
 In 1983 Steve also had the opportunity to perform in Versailles with the legendary Bob Vatel.